-The Illinois Governor's Sustainability Awards Ceremony is the premier sustainability event in Illinois, bringing together industry, business, communities, education and Non-Government Organizations together to recognize significant state-wide impact in our environment, society, and economy.
+The Illinois Governor's Sustainability Awards Ceremony is the premier sustainability event in Illinois, bringing together industry, business, communities, and education and non-government organizations to recognize their significant state-wide impact on our environment, society, and economy.

-The 2016 program includes a morning technical session, industry-leading keynotes (TBA), luncheon and presentation of the awards, celebrating the 30th annual presentation of this pre-eminent environmental award.
+The 2016 program includes a morning technical session, industry-leading keynotes, luncheon and presentation of the awards, celebrating the 30th annual presentation of this pre-eminent environmental award.

 The day begins with a technical symposium, highlighting leading national and Illinois experts, focusing on emerging technologies that feature economic opportunities addressing carbon emissions, biofuels, and water quality.
 Exhibitors from companies and organizations throughout the state provide an opportunity to network and learn more about services, products, and sustainable processes.
 Many opportunities for networking and connecting with attendees are provided throughout the day.